Black Ant Summary

 + Sexual Function

 The high nutritional content of zinc is also partly responsible for black ants effects on improving sexual potency.
-Zinc is an essential mineral in a variety of sexual functions from spermatogenesis, to the formation of erection.
+Zinc is an essential mineral in a variety of sexual functions from spermatogenesis, to the formation of an erection.

 The nutritional content of black ant is quite impressive, containing between 42% and 67% protein of total weight, and only 10% fat content.
 On top of this, black ant contains high amounts of chitin, which is am insoluable fibre found in the exoskeletons of insects as well as in fungi.